futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.21 =
+* bugfix for regression in parsing improvements which in some cases saw links to youtube being shown as LYTE as well.
+* improvement to lyteCache request sanitation (hat tip to Siina Chavoshlu for reporting & testing the fix)
+* other minor changes, see [GitHub commits](https://github.com/futtta/wp-youtube-lyte/commits/main)

 = 1.7.20 =
 * misc. parsing improvements, resulting in YT shorts working as well.